 Translate and legalize non-German/English documents.

-Complete the online application, pay fees, and book a visa appointment (can be done up to 6 months in advance).
+Complete the online application, pay fees, and book a visa appointment (it's best done 3 months before moving).

 Attend the interview and answer basic questions about your study plans.
 Bring all docs.